 A high-yield savings account might not be the best long-term investment for your money, but it can be a great place to ride out uncertain economic times.
-Even in an era of near-zero interest rates, accounts like the PenFed Premium Online Savings Account still pay a high 1.25% annual percentage yield1 with no monthly maintenance fees and a low $5 minimum.
-That’s a pretty good deal for an insured account that will keep your funds safe during a recession when you might need emergency funds to get you through tough times.
+Even in an era of near-zero interest rates, many high-yield accounts still offer more than you’d get in a normal checking or savings account.
+And this way your money will be safe during a recession when you might need emergency funds to get you through tough times.

 Technology stocks are not always considered a classic defensive play during a recession.
 However, the COVID-19 recession might be different.
-With so much of the globe under “stay-at-home” orders, technology has proven to be a vital and thriving link thus far.
-Between binge-watching Netflix at home, ordering packages from Amazon or connecting with friends, relatives and workers via Zoom, many tech stocks are holding up quite well during this recession.
+With so many people around the world staying at home more than before, technology has proven to be a vital and thriving link thus far.
+Between binge-watching Netflix, ordering items from Amazon or connecting with friends, relatives and workers via Zoom, many tech stocks are holding up quite well during this recession.
 The trend may continue for as long as social distancing is required.

 Utility stocks fall into the same defensive, necessary category as grocery stores.
 Even when consumers trim back their spending, they still need water coming in through their pipes and power coming in through their lines.
 There will always be a demand for the product utilities provide, even during a recession.
 Utility stocks also tend to pay high and consistent dividends, which makes them more appealing to investors looking to get defensive.

 Housing as an investment isn’t particularly recession-proof.
-In fact, during major economic traumas, housing prices tend to go down.
+In fact, during major economic traumas, housing prices tend to go down, although that hasn’t been the case in the present downturn due to the effects of the pandemic on the housing market.
 But rental properties can still be defensive in economic recessions because of the passive income they provide.
-In fact, prospects for owners of rental properties may improve, as potential homebuyers may decide to rent instead until the recession passes, and people still need places to live.
+With record-high prices keeping many would-be homebuyers out of the market. prospects for owners of rental properties could be especially good.

-The same caveats in choosing a rental property apply whether or not you are buying in a recession, such as being sure to choose an in-demand property in a well-located area and understanding the work and risks involved in owning a rental property.
+The same caveats in choosing a rental property, such as being sure to choose an in-demand property in a well-located area, and understanding the work and risks involved in owning a rental property, apply whether or not you are buying in a recession.